Preventing Motorcycle Accidents

 Have You Been Injured in a Motorcycle Accident?
 Contact a Skilled Personal Injury Attorney Today.

 Even the most cautious rider can be harmed during a motorcycle accident.
 Unfortunately, you cannot control the actions of other drivers or prepare for every situation.
-Injured riders should contact an experienced Philadelphia motorcycle accident attorney to seek damages.
-The Law Offices of Michael T. van der Veen are located downtown or we can come to your home or hospital if you are immobile.
+Injured riders should contact an experienced Philadelphia motorcycle accident attorney to seek damages. van der Veen, O’Neill, Hartshorn, and Levin are located downtown or we can come to your home or hospital if you are immobile.
 We can secure a settlement that covers your injuries and expenses caused by your accident.